How to Prevent Dog Nails from Splitting

 Keep up the treatment

 It can take up to six months for your dog to fully recover from lupoid onychodystrophy.
 During this time, you need to be sure you keep up with the regimen of medications and vitamins prescribed by your vet.
-At the same time, you will need to keep up with trimming his nails.
-If you are not comfortable trimming them, especially the affected ones, you can always have your vet or a professional groomer take care of them for you.
+At the same time, you'll need to keep up with trimming your dog's nails.
+If you're not comfortable trimming them, especially the affected ones, you can always have your vet or a professional groomer take care of them for you.

 The Grooming Method